AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Had poor conduct after an accident

-• Had a second offense of reckless operation4
+• Had a second offense of Reckless Operation2

 Is Not Having Insurance Illegal?

-Not having insurance is illegal in every state except New Hampshire and Virginia.
-That’s why when you’re at a dealership, buying a car requires insurance in order for you to leave the lot.
+Not having insurance is illegal in every state except New Hampshire.
+That’s why buying a car requires insurance in order for you to leave the dealership lot in most states.

 Minimum Coverage in Each State